Scalingo/documentation/changelog/base_image/_posts/2019-11-27-image-magick-policy.markdown

 used to impose on the use of ImageMagick.
 There is no more restriction in the `policy.xml` file for PDF generation.

-For instance, the following command use to fail and is not executable on
+For instance, the following command use to fail and is now executable on
 Scalingo:

 ```